verainthecity/healthycityhack.github.io/README.md

-# healthycityhack.github.io
+# Hackathon "Healthy City" in Snt.Petersbourg
-Website for the hackathon in Snt.Petersbourg on "Healthy City"
+Welcome to the website for the hackathon in Snt.Petersbourg "Healthy City"!

+This is work in progress.
+Come back soon!